CChan101/NemoScope/README.md

 ### Smart-Wallet-Tracking ###
 The goal of this software is to make surface level blockchain analysis accessible in terms of hardware requirements and ease of validation.
-It builds a bare bones database containing condensed transaction level information about script clusters (entities) on the blockchain.
-It normalizes standard scripts as equivalent to the lowest level script capable of deriving them and allows for the assumption of shared multisig ownership.
+It is optimized for low-resource machines and builds a bare bones database containing simplified transaction data for faster analysis about groups of bitcoins likely owned by the same user.
+The tool treats equivalent Bitcoin addresses as belonging to the same source, even if they use different formats (e.g., legacy, SegWit, or Taproot).
 Its hyperfocus, although limiting, allows for transaction information to be condensed to increase speed and allow for accessibility - a common spend clustering graph of all blockchain transacitons up to block 800,000 is only 17 GB.
+The library supports parallel processing to speed up analysis on large datasets.
-Parallel support and cluster computing is convenient as easily maintainable through ray integration.
-Traditional libraries are optimized for people who have computational resources, are highly generalizable (extra work to tailor), and often fail to normalize standard scripts.
+If you’re working with a powerful machine or a computing cluster, you can enable multi-core processing using Ray with minimal setup.
+Traditional libraries are optimized for people who have computational resources, are highly generalizable (extra work to tailor), and often fail to treat different address formats from the same key as equivalent.
 ### Dependencies ###
 - psycopg2
 - ray